robert-mcknight/citx1003/cits1003-labs/lab-1-setting-up-your-laptop.md

  - Extract the files from the .7z archive into the folder.
 On Windows, you might need to install the [7-zip software](https://www.7-zip.org/download.html) to perform the extraction.

-If you're using an Apple Mac computer, Download the .iso file.
+If you're using an Apple Mac computer, Download the kali-linux-2024.3-installer-arm64.iso file.

  - Create a folder somewhere on your computer (eg. ~/Documents/Kali/)